jsbd10/jsbd10/README.md

-# Welcome!
-I'm Sebastian Benavides
+# Hi :wave:, I'm Sebastian Benavides

-*I'm studying system engineering at Catholic Univeristy of Colombia.*
+*I'm studying system engineering at Catholic Univeristy of Colombia.* :computer:

-- :smiling_imp:  I'm currently learning React native, flutter, .NET, and Deep Learning.
+- :books: I'm currently learning React native, flutter, .NET, and Deep Learning.
-- I like to develop applications with to design interesting.
+- 🎨: I like to develop applications with to design interesting.

-***Can I help you?***
+***Can I help you :question:***